pakeke-constructor/erchetypes/PLANNING.md

 local w = ECS() -- create a new world

--- all components MUST be defined BEFORE any entities are created w:defineComponent("myComp")
+-- all components MUST be defined BEFORE any entities are created.
+-- (AND before any etypes are defined!) w:defineComponent("myComp")